-Learn more about hypoallergenic food options for your pets.
+Learn more about hypoallergenic dog food and cat food options for your pets.

 Have you wondered if your dog or cat is allergic to food?
 Food-related allergies and intolerance are collectively called Adverse Food Reactions (AFRs).
 AFRs in pets are a lot more common than reported or investigated.
 A recent veterinary research review found that 15-20% of all pets taken to the vet with itchy skin had food-related allergies.
 That’s a high percentage!